-The John Adams Presidential One Dollar coin is the second coin in the Presidential Dollar coin series.
+The John Adams Presidential One Dollar coin is the second coin issued in the Presidential Dollar coin series.
 The John Adams Dollar's official release date was May 17, 2007, but the coins were widely available ahead of time when banks neglected to stick to the official release schedule.

 U.S. Mint Artistic Infusion Program Master Designer Joel Iskowitz designed the obverse of the John Adams dollar and sculpted by U.S. Mint sculptor-engraver Charles Vickers.
 The reverse of the Adams dollar depicts the Statue of Liberty, designed and sculpted by U.S. Mint Sculptor-Engraver, Don Everhart.
 The Statue of Liberty reverse is the same as the one used for the Washington Presidential Dollar and will remain in use throughout the entire Presidential Dollar series.

 The Presidential One Dollar coins have a diameter of 26.5 mm in ways 8.07 grams.
 The coin is composed of an alloy of copper, zinc, manganese, and nickel clad to a core of pure copper.
 The date, mint mark, and the motto In God We Trust is on the edge of the coin.
 The United States Mint produced coins for circulation at the Philadelphia and Denver mint facilities.
 The mint produced Proof coins at the San Francisco mint facility.

 John Adams Was the Second U.S. President